reuteras/dotwin/README.md

 ## Powershell profile

+There are two different locations for the directory depending on if you use PowerShell 5.1 or 7.

-First change directory to your *Documents* directory in your home.
+For 5.1 change directory to your *Documents* folder in your home directory.

     cd C:\Users\<username>\Documents

-Then create a directory for Powershell.
+Then create a directory for PowerShell.

-    mkdir WindowsPowerShell
+    mkdir WindowsPowerShell          # PowerShell 5.1
+    mkdir PowerShell                 # PowerShell 7

-Enter **cmd** and create a link.
+Enter **cmd** and create a link in each directory.

     cmd
+    cd <dir>
-    mklink Microsoft.PowerShell_profile.ps1 <full path to dotwin>/Microsoft.PowerShell_profile.ps
+    mklink Microsoft.PowerShell_profile.ps1 <full path to dotwin>/Microsoft.PowerShell_profile.ps  # PS 5.1
+    mklink profile.ps1 <full path to dotwin>/Microsoft.PowerShell_profile.ps                       # PS 7

 ## .gitconfig